WataruSuzuki/CordovaOnsenUI-v2/README.md

 ```

 If you want to deploy to an iOS device the prodecure is almost the same.
 Keep in mind that in order to deploy to an iOS device you need a Mac computer with XCode installed.

-## Bug reports and issues

-Onsen UI 2.0 is still in beta.
-We want to make it as good as possible before releasing the stable version.
-If you find any bugs or if you have any suggestions on how to improve it, please [open an issue](https://github.com/OnsenUI/OnsenUI/issues/new) on GitHub.